AbhinavGupta-de/Bhashini_Project/routes/readme.md

-The number of functions Bhashini Project has and th routes that can be created to implement them are as follows:
+The number of functions Bhashini Project has and the routes that can be created to implement them are as follows:

 - Translate[NMT]: /translate
 - Speech to Text[ASR]: /speech-to-text